 If you want magnificent scenery, head to Praia de Moledo.
 This beach sits at the mouth of the Minho River, just a stone’s throw away from the Spanish border.

 If it’s a serviced beach with all of the amenities that you are looking for, add Gaia’s Praia do Senhor da Pedro beach to your radar.
-This beach offers sunbed rentals, ice cream stores, and cafes, making it a perfect choice for families.
+This beach offers sunbed rentals, ice cream stores, and cafes.
+It is a perfect choice for families.

 Getting to the beaches of Northern Portugal